LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## About GEGL Effects CE

 In the early days this was the experimental version of GEGL Effects before becoming the default.
-Now this is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people discard).
-Presets from said old stable GEGL Effects will not work with this version .
+Now this is a stable version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people ignore).
+Presets from said old GEGL Effects will not work with this version.
 You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main

-You are expected to also download GEGL InnerGlow, GEGL Bevel GEGL Glass On Text and  GEGL zzstrokebevelimage GEGL Shiny Text.
-The plugin will not work correctly without them.
-In total you should have, gegleffectspending, glassovertext, shinytext, zzstrokebevelimage, bevel and innerglow for this filter to work.

 Example of plugin working alongside a special legacy version of GEGL Effects as seen here.

 ![image preview](coexisting_plugins.jpg  )

+When you download the plugin or compile the following co-plugins will ship with it as either binaries or .c files, - GEGL InnerGlow, GEGL Bevel, GEGL Glass On Text, GEGL zzstrokebevelimage, and GEGL Shiny Text.
+The plugin will not work correctly without them and all normal download methods will give you all six binaries.

 ## Directories to put binaries and info